 NAME: Azeem Rafiq DOB: February 27, 1991, Karachi ROLE: Off-spinner, Right-hand bat NICKNAME: Rafa DID YOU KNOW?: Rafiq is a big Barnsley football fan and trained with them in late 2013 as part of his pre-season training programme.

-Azeem Rafiq made an encouraging return to Yorkshire colours in 2016, a little under two years since being released by the county.
+Azeem Rafiq made an encouraging return to Yorkshire colours in 2016, a little under two years since being released by the county, and he has since been described as one of best limited overs spinners in England by team-mate Alex Lees.

-Rafiq, an off-spinner who is extremely useful with the bat, earned his county cap towards the end of his comeback campaign.
+Rafiq, an offie who is extremely useful with the bat, earned his county cap towards the end of his comeback campaign.

 A former England Under 19s captain, he also skippered Yorkshire’s Twenty20 team during 2012 – the first cricketer of Asian origin to take the role.